I’m Kim Foster.

 My new book, “Alter-Edie” a YA horror novel will begin a stint on Wattpad in Spring, 2017.
 It will be there along side “Haunted Organic,” a YA thriller that has over 200,000 reads and received a coveted Watty Award, chosen from 14,000 entries.

 Both of those books will be released in print in the Fall.

 I started as a dramaturg on Broadway, working on a dozen or so shows with the likes of the legendary director, Blake Edwards and Julie Andrews.
 I’ve also written speeches, soap operas, and my ghostwriting has included numerous op-eds, magazine pieces, and books.
 I also taught writing in the English Department as an Assistant Professor at Pace University in New York City.

 After 20+ years in New York City, we moved to Las Vegas last year.
 We have fallen in love with the desert.

-We have two indifferent cats, Nemo & Juju, who would prefer to stay out of the limelight, a fish, named Pedro Kickypants, who is lucky to be alive and not at the carnival where we found him, a hedgehog named Marmalade who loves salad but escaped her cage and is living like a secret agent somewhere in our backyard, and three wonderfully-naughty pugs, Smudge and Roxie, who I wanted to name Bob and Petunia, but the kids wouldn’t let me.
+We have two indifferent cats, Nemo & Juju, who would prefer to stay out of the limelight, a fish, named Pedro Kickypants, who is lucky to be alive and not at the carnival where we found him, a hedgehog named Marmalade who loves salad but escaped her cage and is living like a secret agent somewhere in our backyard, and three wonderfully-naughty pugs, Smudge, Roxie and Gus, who I wanted to name Bob, Petunia and Eugene, but the kids wouldn’t let me.

 Thank you for reading.